 Provisioning in Office 365 Groups

 Open, Controlled and IT-Led are the three primary models of provisioning present in the Office 365 Groups.
 Each of them has specific characteristics.
-In the open model, users can create groups as required without waiting for approvals, whereas in the controlled model, the privilege is given only to specific teams, people or services.
+In the open model, users can create groups as required without waiting for approvals.
+In the controlled model, this privilege is given only to specific teams, people or services.
 IT-Led role model requires approval from IT to create and select the right collaboration tools for the purpose.

 Office 365 plans with Groups